 Now, as you keep making changes for minor tweaks in WordPress, you’ll need to make changes again if you’ve updated the WordPress package from the dashboard.
 This happens when a new update for the WordPress core package rolls out.

-In this case, updating WordPress wipes out custom edits from the core files.
-In this scenario, you’ll need to make changes in the WordPress core files – again and keep small changes as you were using them before WordPress updation.
+In this case, updating WordPress removes custom edits from the core files.
+In this scenario, you’ll need to change the WordPress core files again and keep small changes as you used them before the WordPress update.

 Improvements in WordPress default functionality

-Editing core files in WordPress to increase WordPress performance often refers to as WordPress Tweaks and is performed by placing, editing, or changing code snippets in the core files.
+Editing core files in WordPress to increase WordPress performance is often referred to as WordPress Tweaks and is performed by placing, editing, or changing code snippets in the core files.

 Similarly, you’re curious to increase WordPress performance without plugins.
 In that case, you can add more snippets to core files in WordPress, such as post-auto-save intervals, error log management, and setting up a cookie domain.